ShadowKrius/Roommatez/README.md

   miss out on any critical information.
 - ### In-App Messaging: Allows users to communicate directly within the app.
   The in-app messaging system is a standout feature of Roommatez, enabling users to communicate directly within the app.
 Here’s a breakdown of how it works:
-  1. Real-Time Chat: Messages are delivered instantly, allowing for fluid and natural conversations.
-Firebase's real-time capabilities ensure that there is no noticeable
-     delay, making the messaging experience as smooth as any major social platform.
+  1. **Real-Time Chat:** Messages are delivered instantly, allowing for fluid and natural conversations.
+Firebase's real-time capabilities ensure that there is no noticeable delay, making the messaging experience as smooth as any major social platform.
-  2. User Interface: Designed in Figma, the chat interface is intuitive and user-friendly.
+  2. **User Interface:** Designed in Figma, the chat interface is intuitive and user-friendly.
 It features easy-to-read message bubbles, timestamps, and user avatars to create       a personalized and engaging experience.
 The design prioritizes simplicity and accessibility, ensuring that users can easily navigate and use the messaging feature.
-  3. Multimedia Support: The messaging system supports text, images, and even emojis, allowing users to express themselves fully.
-Future updates may include support for
-     voice notes, videos, and file sharing.
+  3. **Multimedia Support:** The messaging system supports text and even emojis, allowing users to express themselves fully.
+Future updates may include support for voice notes, images, videos, and file sharing.
-  4. Message Notifications: Users receive instant push notifications for new messages, ensuring they stay connected and responsive.
+  4. **Message Notifications:** Users receive instant push notifications for new messages, ensuring they stay connected and responsive.
 Notifications include the sender's name and a preview of the message content, providing context at a glance.
-  5. Privacy & Security: All messages are encrypted, and user data is protected by Firebase’s robust security protocols.
-Only intended recipients can view messages,
-     ensuring that private conversations remain confidential.
+  5. **Privacy & Security:** All messages are encrypted, and user data is protected by Firebase’s robust security protocols.
+Only intended recipients can view messages, ensuring that private conversations remain confidential.
 - ### Preference-Based Filtering: Enhances roommate compatibility by matching users based on their preferences.
   Finding the right roommate is all about compatibility.
-Roommatez uses a sophisticated filtering system that matches users based on their preferences, such as sleep
-  schedules, study habits, cleanliness, and more.
+Roommatez uses a sophisticated filtering system that matches users based on their preferences, such as sleep schedules, study habits, cleanliness, and more.
 Future updates may include a combination of Firebase's real-time database and custom algorithms to provide users with the    best possible match suggestions.

 ## Agile Development & CI/CD
 Throughout the development process, we employed agile methodologies to iterate quickly and efficiently.
 A CI/CD pipeline was set up to automate testing, building, and deployment, ensuring that the app is always in a deployable state.